Life Settlement Companies

 Top 5 Life Settlement Providers

-Here’s our top 5 life and viatical settlement providers, again in no particular order.
+Here are our top 5 life and viatical settlement providers, again in no particular order.
 We’ve also highlighted the areas each performed best.
-Providers are life settlement companies that purchase policies.

 Magna Life Settlements

 - Licensed to do business in all 50 states

 One of the nation’s largest and most trusted providers, Magna Life Settlements has reached the top due to their speed and efficiency.

 Their homepage features an easy-to-use calculator to estimate your settlement’s worth (and your eligibility) in seconds.
 Additionally, their policyholder settlement page has a great checklist of paperwork needed, a 5 step breakdown of the process, and a downloadable application.
 The listed pre-approval wait time can be 5-7 days, which is average.